 5. Good hygiene

-Sticking to good hygiene practices will help you to prevent picking up an infection (NHS, 2018a).
+Even during "normal" times, sticking to good hygiene practices will help you to prevent picking up an infection (NHS, 2018a).
+During the current pandemic, of course, it's especially important.
 Make sure you wash your hands regularly.
-Try to keep your distance from people with coughs or colds.
+Usually we'd say try to keep your distance from people with coughs or colds, but for the time being, you should also observe social distancing from everyone who is not in your household or bubble.
 Clean surfaces like your keyboard, telephone, and door handles regularly to get rid of germs.

 This page was last reviewed in April 2018.